ymhsheader

 Q- I use an e-mail service with Junk/Bulk mail folders, how do I make sure I get the group mail?

 A- If your group mail is being sent to the Junk/Bulk mail folder, you need to set your filters to make sure your group mail gets to your inbox.
-Go to your settings/options to find your “filters”, and set it so that mail containing the word “community” in the subject line is automatically filtered into your inbox or a folder of your choice.
+Go to your settings/options to find your “filters”, and set it so that mail containing the word “youngmommies" in the subject line is automatically filtered into your inbox or a folder of your choice.

 Trouble-shooting